 It was Hulk and the hallway that moved the situation along.
 A few seconds of silence was soon followed by the family dog shooting his head back.
 His body slowly followed, and the low growl returned.
 Randy and Maddie watched their dog as he crouched into attack mode, but what caught their attention next was the sound of a doorknob turning.
 A doorknob in the hallway.

 The calmness lasted only a second when the doorknob again began violently turning on its own.
 Hulk sprung to action and threw himself at the closet door as Maddie let out a scream and Randy tripped over his feet when he tried to step backward.
 In less than a minute, the turning stopped again.
-Hulk was back to his calm self while Randy jumped back to his feet.
-He turned to look into the bedroom, and Maddie now had his baseball bat.
+Hulk was back to his calm self while Randy jumped to his feet.
+He looked into the bedroom, and Maddie held his baseball bat.

 “Open that goddamn door.
 Whatever is in there is getting its head bashed in,” she said, staring forward with more intent in her eyes than her husband had ever seen.
-Randy froze in place at the sight of his now aggressive (and former star softball player) wife ready to take on whatever lurked in their hall closet.
+Randy froze in place at the sight of his now aggressive wife ready to take on whatever lurked in their hall closet.

 “Are you sure?” was all he could spit out.
 She did not answer, but instead shot him another look as if to say open the fucking door, you pussy!
 Hulk also sensed how serious mama was, so he too backed away.
 Randy reached forward, extended his fingers, and meticulously wrapped them around the closet doorknob.
 It had already been a couple minutes since the last phantom turning, but he gripped the knob as tight as he could, looked at Maddie, put up three fingers, and counted them down to one before yanking the door open.

-The dark hall closet sat tranquil.
+The dark hall closet was tranquil.
 Bath towels on the middle shelf were nicely stacked and folded.
-The toiletries still sat in a basket on the top shelf.
-The vacuum cleaner remained folded in the corner where Maddie had placed it last weekend.
+The toiletries remained in a basket on the top shelf.
+The vacuum cleaner sat folded in the corner where Maddie had placed it last weekend.

-And a small, white 1966 Mustang Fastback matchbox car slowly rolled down the hardwood floor and out the doorway.
+A small, white 1966 Mustang Fastback matchbox car then slowly rolled down the hardwood floor and out the doorway of the closet.

 Before he left work, he had been on the phone with Anna, the realtor who had sold them the home three years earlier.
 He didn’t want to openly say, hey lady, you forgot to mention the house was haunted, but he did want to see if she might be willing to divulge anything that may have been unintentionally (or intentionally) left out when she delivered her sales pitch.
 Unfortunately, all the prying and begging did no good, as Anna stuck to her original story.
 The owners were moving away, and they just wanted to get out from under a bad mortgage, no matter the cost.
 Randy could tell by her tone that Anna was hiding something, but it occurred that she was not about to budge on whatever information she was hiding.